36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 (b)(2) Hunting is permitted and mandated by Federal statutory law

-Hunting is permitted and is regulated by non-conflicting Arkansas Game and Fish Commission Regulations
+- Hunting is permitted and is regulated by non-conflicting Arkansas Game and Fish and Commission Regulations

 - Private inholdings and Agriculture Permit Holders may trap feral hogs with a special park use permit from the Superintendent’s Office if damage to fields is occurring.